tabiya-tech/compass/iac/README.md

 There are some caveats to be aware of when using Pulumi to manage the Compass infrastructure in GCP:

-- auth: When deploying the auth infrastucture, we enable and configure the Identity Platform API.
+- auth: When deploying the auth infrastructure, we enable and configure the Identity Platform API.
 This API has some limitations, in that it can be enabled in a GCP project, but not disabled.
 If you write code that disables or deletes the Identity Platform API, pulumi will only remove it from the pulumi state file, but the API will still be enabled in the GCP project.
 This can lead to unexpected behavior when trying to re-enable the API.
 You may get the error
 > Error creating Config: googleapi: Error 400: INVALID_PROJECT_ID : Identity Platform has already been enabled for this project.